boyang9602/LiDARLocRobustness/NeRF-LOAM/README.md

 ## NeRF-LOAM
 NeRF-LOAM has many system level dependencies and is a bit hard to build in docker.
+We did a few modifications, such as read dataset, cuda visible device from ENV variables, fixed a small issue, etc. Please check the commits in [our cloned repo](https://github.com/boyang9602/NeRF-LOAM) for the details.
-We provide a Dockerfile, a script to build the docker image, and a script to run the evaluation on all LiDAR data corruptions.
+We also provide some docker files to build the running env, a script to build the docker image, and a script to run the evaluation on all LiDAR data corruptions.
 Please check [our cloned repo](https://github.com/boyang9602/NeRF-LOAM) to build and evaluate.

 [raw_results](./raw_results/) contains all the raw output from NeRF-LOAM.
 Note that NeRF-LOAM also produces the reconstruction of the scene, which are large files.
 We do not contain them in this git repo.